 - Dopamine-sparing drugs

 - Dyskinesia is a common side-effect, but less so than with L-dopa.
-After 5 years of continuous L-Dopa treatment, motor fluctuations and abnormal involuntary movements commonly begin to develop.
-May also get neurotic and psychotic symptoms - this is due to the accumulation of oxidation of L-Dopa and Dopamine breakdown products, treated with High doses of Niacin/Niacinamide and Vitamin C.
+After 5 years of continuous L-Dopa management, motor fluctuations and abnormal involuntary movements commonly begin to develop.
+May also get neurotic and psychotic symptoms - this is due to the accumulation of oxidation of L-Dopa and Dopamine breakdown products, managed with High doses of Niacin/Niacinamide and Vitamin C.

 - Adrenal Grafts - highly controversial.
 May give rise to severe psychotic and neurotic symptoms.
 Occurs die to accumulation of Adrenochrome, an oxidation product of Norepinephrine.